mathantunes/lambda-auth/README.md

 It is a sample project that validates JWT tokens using lambda authorizers.

-It contains a **Login** endpoint that generates JWT tokens to allow for **Upper** functionality to be accessed by validating all incoming messages agains a Lambda authorizer
+It contains a **Login** endpoint that generates JWT tokens to allow for **Upper** functionality to be accessed by validating all incoming messages against a Lambda authorizer

 ## Setup